hughesadam87/scikit-spectra/README.rst

 I'm a PhD student at GWU (check me out on researchgate_, Linkedin_ or twitter_ (@hughesadam87)) and former Enthought intern.
 I work in biomolecule sensing and nanophotonics.
 Like any PhD student, my time is stretched across many projects.
-As such, the ``skspec`` source code may is messy in places, and a test suite has yet to be developed.
+As such, the ``scikit-spectra`` source code may is messy in places, and a test suite has yet to be developed.
 Developing the iPython notebook tutorials alongside the code helped served as a basic regression test platform.